Professor, Head of School

 - The St Andrews Institute for Intellectual History (hosted in the School of History)

 - the Centre for the Study of Religion and Politics (hosted by the School of Divinity)

-- the Institute for Iranian Studies (on whose advisory board he sits)
+- the Institute for Iranian Studies (on whose advisory board I sit)

-Over the next few years he will be working on the following projects:
+Over the next few years I will be working on the following projects:

 - A collection of essays exploring various different aspects of a particular intellectual sensibility in modern thought, under contract to Routledge and to be published under the title Dealing in Darkness: The Anti-Pelagian Imagination in Political Theory and International Relations, in 2014/15.

-- A series of essays on political theory and political violence
+- a set of essays exploring various aspects of political theory and political violence

 Just War and International order: The Uncivil Condition in World Politics.(Cambridge University Press, 2013)